 All prospective and retrospective pregnancy cases exposed to inclisiran during pregnancy or prior to LMP reported to the Novartis global safety database (Argus) will be eligible for the study.
-The pregnancy cases will be collected from healthcare providers (HCPs) and non-HCPs through interview(s) using targeted FU checklists.
-Data will be collected at enrollment, between expected date of delivery (EDD) and EDD+30 days, EDD + 3 months and EDD + 12 months.
+This includes cases from spontaneous post-marketing reporting (including personal communication with healthcare providers), Novartis clinical trials, post-marketing observational studies, patient-oriented programs (if applicable), and scientific publications.
+The pregnancy cases from spontaneous post-marketing reporting will be collected from healthcare providers (HCPs) and non-HCPs through interview(s) using targeted FU checklists.
+Data will be collected at enrollment, at the end of 2nd / beginning of 3rd trimester (between 24 and 30 weeks of pregnancy), between expected date of delivery (EDD) and EDD + 30 days, EDD + 3 months and EDD + 12 months.

-Pregnancy cases prospectively reported to Novartis via spontaneous post-marketing report sources, post-marketing observational studies and (if applicable) patient-oriented programs, are eligible for inclusion in the analysis and results' summary.
+Pregnancy cases prospectively reported to Novartis via spontaneous post-marketing report sources, post-marketing observational studies, patient-oriented programs (if applicable) and Novartis clinical trials are eligible for inclusion in the analysis and results' summary.

 Retrospective pregnancy cases are defined as pregnancy cases with known pregnancy outcome at the time of initial reporting to Novartis, i.e. pregnancy outcome or abnormal findings from a prenatal test are known.
+Cases originating from scientific publications (e.g. case reports) will also be considered as retrospective.
 Retrospective pregnancy cases will be analyzed and presented separately from the prospective cases in acknowledgement of the high risk of reporting bias resulting from retrospective reporting.
 Necessary follow-up information will be collected for such retrospective cases.